-The aim of the workshop is to bring together a community of researchers in mathematics, computer science and data science who develop theoretical and computational models to characterize shapes and analysis of image data.
+The aim of the workshop is to bring together a community of researchers in mathematics, computer science, and data science who develop theoretical and computational models to characterize shapes and analysis of image data.

 This workshop is part of the NSF FRG project: Geometric and Topological Methods for Analyzing Shapes.

-The first half of the workshop will feature talks aimed at graduate students, newcomers and broad spectrum of audiences.
+The first half of the workshop will feature talks aimed at graduate students, newcomers, and a broad spectrum of audiences.
 Christopher Bishop (Stony Brook) and Keenan Crane (Carnegie Mellon) will each give two featured talks.
 The remaining part will have both background and research talks.
 There will also be organized discussions of open problems and potential applications.